jessebraham/d1-mini/README.md

 >   target/xtensa-esp8266-none/release/examples/blinky
 ```

-Then you're ready to flash the image to the device; make sure you replace `<PORT>` with the appropriate value prior to running the command.
+Then you're ready to flash the image to the device; make sure you replace `<PORT>` with the appropriate value prior to running the command:

 ```bash
 $ esptool.py \